CHT2531/object-oriented-javascript/notes.md

 console.log(`${employee2.name} has earnt £${employee2.calcWeeklyWage(40)}.`); //Ghulam has earnt £450.
 console.log(`${employee3.name} has a wage of £${employee2.wage} an hour.`); //Anna has a wage of £11.25 an hour.
 ```
-## Constructor functions
+### Constructor functions
 JavaScript can make this a little easier with the use of *constructor* functions.
 If we use the keyword ```new``` when we call a function, an object is created automatically.
 We can then assign properties to this object.
-Using the ```prototype``` keyword we can specify functions (methods) that all objects of the same type can share.
+And by using the ```prototype``` keyword we can specify functions (methods) that all objects of the same type can share.

 ```javascript
 //constructor function, by convention we use a capital letter at the start of the function name function Employee(name, wage){